fergusjames/homework-charity-donation-payment/README.md

 8. Run the Stripe CLI using the command [`stripe listen`](https://stripe.com/docs/stripe-cli#listen-for-events) which will reveal your *webhook signing secret*.
 Note this token too.
 9. Use a text-editor to edit the `.env` file in the directory `webstore-server-backend`.
 Replace the entries for both the *Publishable key* and the *Secret key* with the tokens you obtained from your Stripe Dashboard.
 And replace the entry for the *webhook signing secret* with the one you got from the Stripe CLI tool.
 10. Now move to the `client-ux` directory and use a text-editor to edit the separate `.env` file in there.
 Replace the entries for the *Publishable key*  with the token you obtained from your Stripe Dashboard.
-11. Now we are going to properly install the full Node.js packages required to run both the React app for the Customer User Experience and the Express app for the Webstore server backend.
+11. Now we are going to properly install the full Node.js packages required to run both the React app for the customer user interface and the Express app for the webstore server backend.
 12. In a terminal window on your local machine, change to the `webstore-server-backend` directory and run the command
 ```
     npm install